Saint Joseph's Mission (Williams Lake)

-St. Joseph's Mission was a Roman Catholic mission established near Williams Lake, British Columbia in 1867.
+St. Joseph's Mission was a Catholic mission established near Williams Lake, British Columbia in 1867.
 The mission was operated by the Missionary Oblates of Mary Immaculate.
 It is primarily known for the notorious St. Joseph's Indian Residential School located on the property, a part of the Canadian Indian residential school system that operated on the Mission from 1891 to 1981.

 During the school's history, many student deaths were recorded which resulted in multiple public inquiries into conditions at the school, as early as 1902.
-Following the school's closure, several school staff were imprisoned for sexual abuse.
+After the school closed, several of its staff members were imprisoned for sexual abuse.
 A school reunion in 2013 resulted in the creation of Orange Shirt Day, which later became a Canadian statutory holiday.